-ASTM F2054 Standard Test Method for Burst Testing of Flexible Package Seals Using Internal Air Pressurization Within Restraining Plates
+ASTM F2054 Burst Testing of Package Seals Using Internal Air Pressurization

 The packages are tested in an apparatus that applies pressure internally until the seal ruptures (bursts).
 The package is placed between two parallel plates, restraining plates, that add rigidity to the package.
 This prevents the package from expanding but leaves the seal edge free.
 An internal sensor will monitor the pressure as it increases throughout the test.
-There are two configurations that may be used for this test method depending on application:
+Two configurations may be used for this test method depending on the application:

-- Open Package Configuration- seal is placed around three sides of the package and the fourth side is left open
+- Open Package Configuration – the seal is placed around three sides of the package and the fourth side is left open

-- Closed Package Configuration- seal is placed around all four sides of the package
+- Closed Package Configuration – the seal is placed around all four sides of the package

 The packages should be inspected to identify where the rupture occurred.
 If the rupture occurred in a place other than the seal, the test sample may be voided.
 The testing laboratory will write a comprehensive report that follows the guidelines provided by ASTM F2054.

 Significance of ASTM F2054 Burst Testing